 Energy of Orbital in Multi-Electron Atom

 Unlike hydrogen (single-electron atom), multi-electron atoms tend to have a different energy in different subshells of the same shell.
 The energy of orbital in these types of atoms is dependent on both principal quantum number (n) or shells and azimuthal quantum number (l) or subshells.
 That is, for a given principal quantum number let’s say 3, the different subshells 3s, 3p and 3d will have different energies.

 The reason behind different energies between the various subshells of the same shell is that there exists a mutual repulsion among the electrons in multi-electron atoms.
 The stability of multi-electron atom is due to the bigger magnitude of attractive force between nucleus and electrons as compared to the forces of repulsion between electrons of the inner shell and outer shell.

 Due to the presence of electrons in the inner shell, the outer shell electrons are not able to experience a full positive charge of the nucleus.
 This effect is known as the shielding effect and the net nuclear charge felt by an outer shell electron is known as an effective nuclear charge.

-For more information on energy of orbitals, shielding effect and effective nuclear charge, download Byju’s-The learning app from play store and app store.
+For more information on the energy of orbitals, shielding effect and effective nuclear charge, download BYJU’S – The learning app to play store and app store.